vrivellino/chef-java_se/README.md

 ### Attributes

-- `node['java_se']['url']` - The URL to fetch the Java SE JDKs.
-This can be a URL to a directory or file.
+- `node['java_se']['uri']` - The URI to the Java SE JDKs.
+This can be a URI to a local or remote directory or file.
 If a directory is provided, then it will download the JDK that best matches platform criteria.
-Note that the JDK file names must be the same as that found on Oracle's download page.
-Leave `nil` to fetch directly from Oracle.
+Note that JDK file names must be the same as that found on Oracle's download page.
+For local directories or files, use file:// prefix e.g., 'file:///c:/path/to/jdk.exe'.
+Leave `nil` to download directly from Oracle.
 Default is `nil`.
-- `node['java_se']['file']` - File path to local Java SE JDK.
-Use this if you downloaded Java SE JDK outside of this cookbook.
-This will skip fetching Java SE JDK remotely.
-Default is `nil`.
 - `node['java_se']['force_i586']` - Install i586 Java on x64 machine if `true`.
 For Linux and Windows only.
 Default is `false`.
 - `node['java_se']['java_home']` - Alternative java_home location.
 Leave `nil` to use default location.
 For Linux and Windows only.
 Default is `nil`.
+- `node['java_se']['url']` - Deprecated in favor of uri and will be removed in Java 9 release.
+- `node['java_se']['file']` - Deprecated in favor of uri and will be removed in Java 9 release.

 ### Examples